Security and Privacy of AI-enabled IoT Eco-Systems

 Scientific Challenge

-In the first phase of the project, we will address the following two challenges:
+In the first phase of the project, we will address the following challenges:- Security/Privacy of AI-enabled IoT gateways in the presence of side channel attacks

 We will build a testbed that enumerates the different scenarios for learning-based IoT eco-systems.
 The initial training, fine-tuning with dynamic data of the ML models may be partitioned between IoT gateway, edge devices, and the server.
 ML training and inference tasks will incur computation costs while reporting data and receiving updates about the ML model will incur communication costs.
 We will perform detailed benchmarking results with off-the-shelf components.